project-oak/rust-verification-tools/docs/using-propverify.md

 In this note, we shall do the following to check this code

 1. create a test crate
-2. fuzz the crate using proptest
+1. fuzz the crate using proptest
-3. verify the crate using propverify and the cargo-verify script
+1. verify the crate using propverify and KLEE, and the cargo-verify script
+1. verify the crate using propverify and Crux-mir

 ### Workaround for `compilation error`